visposts/ans-visualizer/src/explanation.md

 The formula for this decoding is

 $$x_i = (x_{i+1} // L) \cdot f_{s_i} + (x_{i+1} \text{ mod } L) - C(s_i)$$

+## Interactive Visualization

+This app illustrates the encoding and decoding processes described above.
+You specify the symbol frequencies and the table of states is shown with each integer state represented as a box.
+As you hover over a box, you can see the path of black arrows representing the decoding process as well as blue arrows representing the encoding process for all possibilities of the next symbol to encode.
+For technical reasons, you also need to specify the number of leading A's for the decoded sequence, but this information cannot be captured by just the integer state alone.

 ## Practical ANS Implementation